 The Hackney Horse price goes from $2,000 to $5,000 on average.
 The cost could go up to $10,000 for a well-trained horse.
 The price depends on a range of factors.
 They include the horse’s age, gender, health, training level, and more.

-You can get a Hackney Horse for $2,000.
-The price can range depending on the equine’s health and competing experience.
-The Hackney Horse is a multi-purpose breed.
+Hackney is a multi-purpose breed.
 No matter what discipline you’re into, the horse will fit it.
 Check for a protective helmet and riding boots to make the journey safer.